England's Yee wins triathlon to claim Games' first gold

 "I feel extremely grateful and proud to be a triathlete.
 It's an amazing day for triathlon and I feel super proud to be the winner of this event."

-Wilde, who had failed to store his bike helmet properly in transition between the bike and run disciplines, had enough time to take his penalty and still win silver ahead of Australia's Matt Hauser.
-Scotland's Grant Sheldon finished fifth.
+Wilde had enough time to take his penalty and still win silver ahead of Australia's Matt Hauser.
+Scotland's Grant Sheldon finished fifth, with Wales' Iestyn Harrett ninth.

 Wilde described the penalty as "debateable" and suggested his team might lodge a protest, but was quick to credit Yee, saying he was "chuffed" for the 24-year-old.

 The pair's rivalry has been a running theme of the triathlon season so far.
-After finished second and third behind Norway's Kristian Blummenfelt at the Olympic last season, Wilde and Yee have carved up the four World Series events, with two wins each.
+After they finished second and third behind Norway's Kristian Blummenfelt at the Olympics last year, Yee and Wilde have carved up the four World Series events, with two wins each.

 One of Wilde's wins came in Leeds in June, where he was at fault for a bike crash that took out Yee and ended Jonny Brownlee's hopes of being part of Team England at the Games.